philoj/go-planes-client/readme.md

 The game client.

+The server code can be found [here](https://github.com/philoj/go-planes-server)

 Execute by:

 `$ go run main.go [id=<clientId>]`